Plain-English starting point

 • Full court notice

-• Hearing or deadline date
+• Hearing, response, or deadline dates

 • Court name and case number

-• Location or login details
+• Courtroom, address, phone, or remote login details

 • Instructions you do not understand